renuisance/renuisance/README.md

 **I love reading literature, mythology , manhwas/manhuas, fics, writing my own stories n’ create artworks.** (˶ˆᗜˆ˵;;)

 Sometimes semi-nonverbal.
 Only speaks ENG/FIL (occasionaly).
 I talk a lot when necessary or comfy . c + h are always welcome <3 .
+Kindly do NOT cover me unless I hide myself to you .
+Idm touches , boops or silly interactions .

 [**Basic DNI criteria**](https://listography.com/basic_dni)  . **<13** & **20>** _unless mutual_ .
 Please don’t flirt or be freaky around me especially if we are not close, I will most definitely ignore you .